 1151 NE Grant St.

-Every year 35,000 Portlanders gather in the heart of downtown for the largest running and walking event in Oregon.
-Choose between a 5k, 8k, 15k, half marathon run or a stroller- and dog-friendly 5k fitness walk, known as the Shamrock Stride.
+St. Patrick’s Day brings the masses to downtown Portland, where 35,000 attend the largest run/walk in the state.
+Choose between a 5k, 8k, 15k, half marathon run.
+Not a runner?
+Walk in the Shamrock Stride, a stroller- and dog-friendly 5k fitness walk.
 All ages can get in on the action in the 5k and 8k runs as well as the walk; the 15k and half marathon are only open to ages 13 and older.
 For shorter legs (ages 10 and younger), there’s also the Leprechaun Lap, a 1k (0.6-mile) run/walk.

 Run times vary, see website for details.